-- When a Job Server is upgraded to membership in a server group, the trace message is: - Collecting system load statistics, maintaining list of Job Server(s) for this server group, and accepting Job Server execution requests. - When a Job Server is downgraded out of a server group, the trace message is: - Deleting current system load statistics, and not collecting more.
-Not ac cepting job execution requests from a server group.
+- When a Job Server is upgraded to membership in a server group, the trace message is: Collecting system load statistics, maintaining list of Job Server(s) for this server group, and accepting Job Server execution requests. - When a Job Server is downgraded out of a server group, the trace message is: Deleting current system load statistics, and not collecting more.
+Not accepting job execution requests from a server group.

-3.4.2.1 To edit a server group
+3.4.2.1 Editing a server group

 - 1. Select a server group from the navigation pane on the left. - 2.
-In the "Server Groups" page, click the "Server Group Configuration" tab. - 3.
+In the Server Groups page, click the Server Group Configuration tab. - 3.
 Select a new set of Job Servers. - 4.
 Click Apply.

-Your edited server group is saved and the display returns to the "Server Groups Configuration" tab.
+Your edited server group is saved and the display returns to the Server Groups Configuration tab.

-3.4.2.2 To remove a server group
+3.4.2.2 Removing a server group

-- 1. In the "Server Groups" page, click the "Server Group Configuration" tab. - 2.
+- 1. In the Server Groups page, click the Server Group Configuration tab. - 2.
 Select the check box for the server group(s) that you want to remove. - 3.
 Click Remove.